 - If one or more of the three criteria above are not met, the complainant will be notified that this is not within the jurisdiction of the regulating body.

 - If all three criteria are met, a case is opened and a case file number is assigned.
 This case file number will appear on all correspondence sent from this office about the complaint.
 If you contact this office, please refer to your case file number.

-- A letter will be sent to the complainant indicating that the Office has received the complaint and has opened a case.
+- A letter may be sent to the complainant indicating that the Office has received the complaint and has opened a case.

 - The case will be assigned to an investigative team.
 The investigative team is made up of:

 - a case manager,

 - a prosecuting attorney.

 - The complainant and respondent may be contacted by an investigator.
 Other people with knowledge of the complaint may also be contacted.
 The investigator will obtain copies of written documentation, and records relevant to the complaint.

 - The investigative team will then review the investigator’s findings and prepare a recommendation.
 If the recommendation is to close the case without disciplinary action, it is submitted to the board or the director.
 If the recommendation is to pursue disciplinary action, the prosecuting attorney will prepare formal charges.